Freediving & Spearfishing.

 BBQ lunch onboard

-Tri tip, chicken, or veggie burger off the grill, served on deck while the boat anchors at the second location.
+Tri tip, chicken or veggie burger off the grill, served on deck while the boat moves to the second spot.

 -